 Streetsblog California editor Melanie Curry has been thinking about transportation, and how to improve conditions for bicyclists, since her early days commuting by bike to UCLA long ago.
 She was Managing Editor at the East Bay Express, and edited Access Magazine for the University of California Transportation Center.
 She also earned her Masters in City Planning from UC Berkeley.

 Note: GJEL Accident Attorneys regularly sponsors coverage on Streetsblog San Francisco and Streetsblog California.
 Unless noted in the story, GJEL Accident Attorneys is not consulted for the content or editorial direction of the sponsored content.
-Shiloh Ballard, executive director of the Silicon Valley Bicycle Coalition, will be recognized by Senator Jim Beall as a “Trailblazer” and one of six […]
+A report from the National Highway Traffic and Safety Administration recently offered sobering statistics about the risks to people walking and biking on U.S. […]